-- (1) Mr. Hoffman is the only named executive officer who met the retirement criteria on October 30, 2015. - (2) Amount reported represents two times (three times for Mr. Hoffman) the sum of the named executive officer's (a) then current annual base salary (based on twelve times the highest monthly base salary paid to the named executive officer during the fiscal year ended October 31, 2015) and (b) then current target annual cash incentive award. - (3) Amount reported represents the value of the automatic acceleration of vesting of unvested stock options.
-All amounts are based on the difference between: (a) the market price of our common stock underlying the unvested stock options as of October 30, 2015, and (b) the exercise price of the stock options.
-Because Mr. Hoffman meets the retirement criteria on October 31, 2015, any unvested stock options he holds would continue to vest for four additional years, but such extended vesting is not quantified in the above table, "Voluntary Resignation / Retirement" column. - (4) Amount reported represents the value of the future payout of two-thirds of the named executive officer's fiscal 2014 to fiscal 2016 performance share awards (based on two years of the three year performance period completed as of October 31, 2015) and one-third of the named executive officer's fiscal 2015 to fiscal 2017 performance share awards (based on the completion of 12 months of the 36 month performance period completed as of October 30, 2015), assuming that the Compensation & Human Resources Committee approves the payout at financial plan levels of performance. - (5) Amounts reported represents the value of the immediate payout of the target number of shares of our common stock that the named executive officer would have been entitled to receive as payout for performance share awards for each of the fiscal 2014 to fiscal 2016 performance period and the fiscal 2015 to fiscal 2017 performance period.
-The value is based on: (a) the number of outstanding performance share awards at target as of October 30, 2015, multiplied by (b) the market price of our common stock on October 30, 2015. - (6) Amount reported represents the estimated value of the welfare plan benefits for a three-year period based on our premium levels in effect on October 30, 2015. - (7) Amount reported is based on the assumption that we would incur a \$30,000 one-time cost for outplacement services to be provided for the two-year period. - (8) Amount reported represents the value of (a) one additional year of financial planning services, (b) one additional executive physical, and (c) twelve additional months of automobile lease payments.
+- (1) Mr. Hoffman and Mr. Brown are the only named executive officers who met the retirement criteria on October 31, 2016. - (2) Amount reported represents two times (three times for Mr. Hoffman since he was CEO on October 31, 2016) the sum of the named executive officer's (a) then current annual base salary (based on twelve times the highest monthly base salary paid to the named executive officer during the fiscal year ended October 31, 2016) and (b) then current target annual cash incentive award.
+Effective November 1, 2016, in connection with Mr. Olson's promotion to CEO and Mr. Hoffman's election as Chairman of the Board (i) the applicable multiplier used to determine the lump sum cash severance payment under the CIC policy is three times the sum of the then current annual base salary and target annual cash incentive award for Mr. Olson and (ii) under the applicable definition of "Executive" in the CIC policy, Mr. Hoffman is no longer covered under the CIC policy. - (3) Amount reported represents the value of the automatic acceleration of vesting of unvested stock options.
+All amounts are based on the difference between: (a) the market price of our common stock underlying the unvested stock options as of October 31, 2016, and (b) the exercise price of the stock options.
+Because each of Mr. Hoffman and Mr. Brown meets the retirement criteria on October 31, 2016, any unvested stock options held would continue to vest for four additional years, but such extended vesting is not quantified in the above table, "Voluntary Resignation / Retirement" column. - (4) Amount reported represents the value of the future payout of two-thirds of the named executive officer's fiscal 2015 to fiscal 2017 performance share awards (based on two years of the three-year performance period completed as of October 31, 2016) and one-third of the named executive officer's fiscal 2016 to fiscal 2018 performance share awards (based on the completion of one year of the three-year performance period completed as of October 31, 2016), assuming that the Compensation & Human Resources Committee approves the payout at financial plan levels of performance. - (5) Amounts reported represents the value of the immediate payout of the target number of shares of our common stock that the named executive officer would have been entitled to receive as payout for performance share awards for each of the fiscal 2015 to fiscal 2017 performance period and the fiscal 2016 to fiscal 2018 performance period.
+The value is based on: (a) the number of outstanding performance share awards at target as of October 31, 2016, multiplied by (b) the market price of our common stock on October 31, 2016.

-- (9) Mr. Happe resigned as an officer and employee of Toro, which was effective as of January 1, 2016.
-As he did not meet the retirement criteria, he did not receive any additional payments or benefits.
-Any unvested awards as of January 1, 2016 were forfeited by Mr. Happe. - (10) Amount reported represents the value of the automatic acceleration of the vesting of unvested restricted stock units and is based on the number of shares of common stock underlying the unvested restricted stock units multiplied by the market price of our common stock as of October 30, 2015.
+- (6) Amount reported represents the estimated value of the welfare plan benefits for a three-year period based on our premium levels in effect on October 31, 2016. - (7) Amount reported is based on the assumption that we would incur a \$30,000 one-time cost for outplacement services to be provided for the two-year period. - (8) Amount reported represents the value of (a) one additional year of financial planning services, (b) one additional executive physical, and (c) twelve additional months of automobile lease payments. - (9) Amount reported represents the value of the automatic acceleration of the vesting of unvested restricted stock units and is based on the number of shares of common stock underlying the unvested restricted stock units multiplied by the market price of our common stock as of October 31, 2016.